projekte

 2) supporting in the economic and scientific exploitation of results on a national and international level, through exchange with the US DOT and field tests in Asia, as well as through presenting the leading role of Austria in the field of large scale field tests.

-Projekte 2011
+Projects 2011

 2DECIDE (Toolkit for sustainable decision-making in ITS deployment) is a project funded under the European Union’s 7th Framework Programme for Research and Development.
 Its objective is to develop an “ITS Toolkit” to assist transport authorities in the deployment of Intelligent Transport Systems (ITS), to help them solve traffic and transport problems and address policy objectives and issues.
 The aim is to help authorities to best exploit ITS to address problems such as congestion, accidents or environmental pollution, as well as improve user services, promote intermodality and access to information, enhance safety and security aspects, etc. This toolkit will suggest different solutions, depending on the problem or situation encountered by the user.
 Solutions include the deployment of systems integrating telematics with transport engineering in order to plan, design, operate, maintain and manage transport systems in the road and public transport sectors.